ni/nimble/packages/nimble-components/src/toggle-tip/specs/toggle-tip-ixd.md

 ![Toggle tip keyboard tab into popover](./spec-images/key-tab-popover.png)

+Pressing `TAB` while focused on the last focusable element in the content area will move focus to the next focusable element on the main page.
+Moving the focus **SHOULD NOT** automatically close the popover.
+However, interacting with another focusable element outside of the popover **MUST** close the popover.

 #### Touch-Screen Devices

-There are no specific requirements for mobile and touch-screen devices.
+-   The trigger button should have the CSS property `touch-action: manipulation;` set so double-tapping on the trigger button doesn't zoom the page, and so there isn't a 300ms delay before opening the popover.
 -   The toggle-tip popover should appear when a user taps the trigger button, and disappear when the user taps anything other than the popover.
--   Scrolling or zooming the view should not close the popover.
+-   Scrolling or zooming (pinch or double-tap) the view should not close the popover.

 ## Open Issues